 RoboKiller is the #1 solution to stop your neighbor spoofing problem

-RoboKiller uses a highly sophisticated (and also patented and award-winning) Audio Fingerprinting system that analyzes the audio of every single spam call – because while the numbers may be spoofed, the actual call is almost always the same if it is a robocall or even a call center somewhere in another country.
+How does RoboKiller do this?
+RoboKiller uses a highly sophisticated (and also patented and award-winning) Audio Fingerprinting system to analyze the audio of every single spam call.
+While the numbers may be spoofed, the actual call is almost always the same.
+They come from a robocall or even a call center somewhere in another country.

-RoboKiller uses a “fingerprint” to tell you if the call is from a good guy or a bad guy – regardless of the phone number it appears to be originating.
-What does that mean for you?
-RoboKiller can tell you which NPA-NXX calls are the ones you want and which you don’t – a sniper rifle solution instead of that sledgehammer.
+RoboKiller uses this “fingerprint” to tell if the call is from a good guy or a bad guy – regardless of the phone number it appears to be originating from.

-With RoboKiller, you don’t just fight neighbor spoofing.
+With RoboKiller, you don’t stop neighbor spoofing.
 You take action in the fight against the robocall epidemic.

 Wouldn’t the world be a better place if telemarketers and spammers finally closed their doors, because trying to steal from us over the phone was no longer an attractive business model for them?

-One RoboKiller users drain financial resources, countless hours, and erodes the morale of unlawful spam callers.
-Each year, the 70,000+ people who trust RoboKiller’s powerful spam call protection, drain over 10,000 hours of spammers time.
+RoboKiller users can drain financial resources, countless hours, and erode the morale of unlawful spam callers.
+Each year, the 90,000+ people who trust RoboKiller’s powerful spam call protection, drain over 10,000 hours of spammers time.